rwieruch/blog_robinwieruch_content/node-js-express-tutorial.md

 );
 {{< /highlight >}}

-Instead of exposing the port that is used in the source code, you have stored it at a more sensible place in your environment variables.
+Instead of exposing the port that is used in the source code, you have stored it at a more sensitive place in your environment variables.
 If you are using Git with something like GitHub, you can exclude the *.env* from being uploaded to the GitHub repository by adding it to your *.gitignore* file.
-That's how sensible data is kept away from public Git repositories like GitHub.
+That's how sensitive data is kept away from public Git repositories like GitHub.
 If you deploy your application to production eventually, you can add the environment variables as *.env* file on your web server which is serving your application.

 ### Exercises: